 - Keep the copy short.
 Think 140 characters or less—like Twitter back in the day.

-- Focus your copy on value, rather than how-to.
-This will help keep users motivated.
+- Focus your copy on value rather than how-to.
+This will keep users motivated.

 - Design your tooltips to look native to your product’s brand, but make sure they have enough contrast with the main interface to get noticed.

-- Make sure you have access easy-to-read analytics on your product tour.
-You should be able to ascertain how far users are make it in the tour, and how this affects their ultimate success with your product.
+- Make sure you have access to easy-to-read analytics on your product tour.
+You should be able to ascertain how far users make it in the tour and how this affects their ultimate success with your product.